Anil Kapoor filmography

 Anil Kapoor is an Indian actor and producer and has appeared in more than 138 Hindi films, as well as international films and television series.
 His career has spanned over 45 years as an actor, and as a producer since 2005.

-Kapoor was born in Mumbai to film producer Surinder Kapoor and appeared in his first film with a small role in the Umesh Mehra's romance Hamare Tumhare (1979).
+Kapoor appeared in his first film with a small role in the Umesh Mehra's romance Hamare Tumhare (1979).
 He made his debut film and then starred as a lead actor in the 1980 Telugu film, Vamsa Vruksham directed by Bapu.
 He was supposed to be launched in Hindi with Kahan Kahan Se Guzar Gaya, but the film was delayed.
 He then made his Kannada film debut with Mani Ratnam's Pallavi Anu Pallavi (1983).
 Anil Kapoor got recognition for his lead role in the film "Woh Saat Din" as Prem Partap Patiaale Waale in 1983.
 He received his first Filmfare Award, in the Best Supporting Actor category, for his role in Yash Chopra's Mashaal (1984).